-On July 21, 2003, the Company announced that it had reached an agreement with Centex Corporation ("Centex") for the spin-off of all the Company's shares owned by Centex.
-Centex owns approximately 65% of the outstanding shares of CXP.
+On July 21, 2003, the Company announced that it reached an agreement with Centex Corporation ("Centex") for the spin-off of all the Company's shares owned by Centex.
+Centex owns approximately 64.6% of the outstanding shares of CXP.
 Under the agreement, the Company would reclassify its shares of common stock into two classes and pay a special one-time cash dividend of \$6.00 per share to all of its shareholders (including Centex) immediately prior to the spin-off.
-It is anticipated that the cash dividend and the spin-off will be completed on or about December 31, 2003.
+It is anticipated that the cash dividend and the spin-off will be completed in January 2004.
 The Company's board of directors formed a special committee consisting solely of independent directors to evaluate the spin-off and related transactions.
 In conjunction with its legal and financial advisors, the special committee reviewed the proposed transaction, and then negotiated with Centex to achieve the agreement.

-The Company and Centex have agreed that the spin-off of CXP may only be accomplished on a tax-free basis.
-The Company has been advised by Centex that it has submitted to the Internal Revenue Service ("IRS") a private letter-ruling request to confirm that the spin-off would receive tax-free treatment.
+The agreement with Centex provides that the spin-off of CXP may only be accomplished on a tax-free basis.
+The Company has been advised by Centex that it has received from the Internal Revenue Service ("IRS") a private letter-ruling request confirming that the spin-off would receive tax-free treatment.
 Under the terms of the agreement with Centex, approximately 77% of the shares of common stock of CXP currently held by Centex would be recapitalized into a newly established Class B Common Stock which would be identical in all respects to CXP's existing common stock except that the new Class B Common Stock would be entitled as a class to elect at least 85% of the Company's Board of Directors.
 Upon completion of the recapitalization, the Class B Common Shares and the remaining CXP common stock owned by Centex would be distributed by Centex to the Centex shareholders.
 After the completion of the spin-off, the Class B Common Stock will represent approximately 50% of the total CXP shares outstanding.
 As noted earlier, the agreement also provides that immediately prior to the spin-off, CXP would pay a special one-time cash dividend to all of its stockholders (including Centex) of \$6.00 per share.
 Such dividend would only be paid in conjunction with the spin-off and will likely be funded in large part through borrowings made by the Company.
-The Company's debt-to-capitalization ratio after payment of the cash dividend and after the spin-off is expected to be approximately 22%.
+The Company's total debt balance at June 30, 2003 was \$62.2 million.

-The spin-off transaction will require approval by the CXP stockholders (including the majority of the CXP common stock not held by Centex), as well as approval by the IRS of the tax-free nature of the spin-off.
+The spin-off transaction will require approval by the CXP stockholders (including the majority of the CXP common stock not held by Centex).
 The listing of the new Class B Common Stock of CXP will also require the approval of the New York Stock Exchange.
 Accordingly, there can be no assurance that the spin-off or any of the other transactions described above will occur on the terms described above, if at all.

-(O) RECLASSIFICATIONS
+(P) RECLASSIFICATIONS